AndrewMonteith/UFL/README.md

 6. Building effective type hierachies.
 Use example of ufl_operands on Terminal/Operator vs on all types
     - Original accessor for each type would be too slow below of abstract -> concrete type resolution
     - Whereas generalising to behaviour over abstract types instead of binding it to concrete gave the best performance
+7. Chose not to include .T syntax because you can't dispatch off data dependent types.
+Instead will replace trans (ie function for Transposed)
+8. When talking about maintability talk about API surface
+* Where the open source community is for this kind of thing

+Informal Deadline for Draft: 9th April ~[15, 20] pages

 Get this code to work:
 ```julia